-- 1 Where an acceptable unique trade reference is available via Middleware, electronic confirmation or execution platforms, that unique reference will be used as a UTI. - 2 Counterparties should pair paper trades and agree a UTI ahead of reporting.
-If there is no agreed UTI at time of reporting, then Parties may submit their own trade reference, but not report a UTI until a UTI is agreed, at which time they should update and report with the agreed, final UTI. - 3 For cleared trades, only the Beta and Gamma trades will be backloaded as live trades, as the Alpha trade is considered dead. - 4 If a trade has already been reported under another jurisdiction (e.g. Dodd Frank or JFSA), then the UTI for any additional jurisdictions should be the same reference already used to report to the previous jurisdiction. - 5 For a trade already reported under another jurisdiction, only the latest version of the trade will be backloaded as reportable. - 6 For paper trades, the Party that generates the UTI should be determined using asset class specific logic.
-Examples can be found in the Appendix 6.3 "Determination of the UTI Generating Party."
+- Where an acceptable unique trade reference is available via Middleware, electronic confirmation or execution platforms, that unique reference will be used as a UTI. - 2 Counterparties should pair paper trades and agree a UTI ahead of reporting.6 - For cleared trades, only the Beta and Gamma trades will be backloaded as live trades, as the Alpha trade is considered dead. - If a trade has already been reported under another jurisdiction (e.g. Dodd Frank or JFSA), then the UTI for any additional jurisdictions should be the same reference already used to report to the previous jurisdiction. - For a trade already reported under another jurisdiction, only the latest version of the trade will be backloaded as reportable. - For paper trades, the Party that generates the UTI should be determined using asset class specific logic.
+Examples can be found in the Appendix 7.3 "Determination of the UTI Generating Party."